himichaelhe/michaelhe.github.io/collegelessons.md

 People giving advice are largely doing this for their past self, so don't take advice too seriously.
 Remember, everyone​ has unique circumstances that no advice can account for.

-Note: JJ also chose this point.

 Choose systems and general principles, not specific to-do lists or extensive planning.
 Life is not ONE chess game.
 Play infinite games.

 Have high tolerance for so-called "failures" and "mistakes".
 Risks are not that risky.
 The important caveat is knowing which failure and mistake will permanently ruin you and never do them.
 As Charlie Munger famously says, "All I want to know is where I’m going to die, so I’ll never go there."
 Classic ruinous behaviors include betrayal, substance addiction, toxic behavior, and gambling.

-Note: Theo also chose this point.

 Corollary: make reversible bets and take risks with asymmetrical and uncapped upside.
 As Mohnish Pabrai says, heads I win, tails I don't lose much.